QuittyMR/etlas-collector/README.md

 During runtime, platforms may store datasets before and after processing for debugging purposes under the tags 'original' and 'processed'.

-This data is removed for performance reasons, unless the 'full' tag is used.
+This data is removed for performance reasons, unless the 'full' flag is used.
 ```

 ## Dev notes